Guillaume Pouthier explains to us all about the secrets of the vintage 2018, probably the best vintage he's ever made!!

 2015 - tasted somewhat diffused.
 Earthy, spicy, and raspberry fruit.
 Vinified in the old cellar.
 92p?

 La Confession - fresh, dense and tight, powerful, plenty of fat fruit and tannin, vibrant, strong structure, striking complexity, and length.
 Another badass wine.
-You can't complain about alcohol level here, it would be ridiculous if you did, only 13.71%!
+You can't complain about alcohol level here, and it would be ridiculous if you did, only 13.71%!
 73% Merlot + 27% Cabernet Franc.
 The latter grape variety contributed greatly to the very high quality of this wine.

 Corbin Michotte - lost appeal recently to be reinstalled in Grand Cru Classe rank.
 This property has always made a classic and true wine worth a safe place in the classification.
-Emmanuel Boidron, son of the owner and taking care of sales and marketing, told us that he never before has seen such perfect Cabernet Franc grapes in 2018.
+Emmanuel Boidron, son of the owner and taking care of sales and marketing, told us that he had never seen such perfect Cabernet Franc grapes in 2018.
 It can be tasted in the wine.
 Creamy, fruity, sweetness, velvety texture, seductive with finesse, sophisticated, splendid balance, fat fruity aftertaste.
 Simply excellent.
 Yet another badass wine!
 Also, we tasted 2017, 2016 and 2015 vintages from this property.

 2017 - 80% of potential grapes lost in spring, but remaining ones produced an elegant wine with nice complexity.
 Not so detailed as 2018 and not that concentrated, but it's fully understandable.
 92p.